zapell/zapell.github.io/README.md

 ## Professional Experience
+I have worked as a data scientist for 4 years.
+More details are [here](./Prof_experience/README.md).

 Outside of work, I am a huge sports junkie, specifically Philadelphia and Michigan sports.
 I am also passionate about music and in the future I plan on applying data science to music with the hope of creating algorithmic based music.
 If you have any ideas or interest in this, I would love to talk about it!